Bilateral coordination is an important aspect of a child’s physical development and how they use their bodies in everyday activities.

-Kids grip the article with the fingers of both hands and pull up while dressing.
+Kids grip the article with the fingers of both hands and pull it up while dressing.

 Tearing Strips of Paper

 All kinds of paper may be used for this activity.
-Challenge your child to tear strips as straight or as curly as possible.
+Challenge your kids to tear strips as straight or as curly as possible.

-These are very useful later on in gluing art projects.
+These are very useful later on in glueing art projects.

 Bouncing and Catching Balls